-I am organising a conference and the speaker’s language is different from the audience’s
+I am organising a lecture and the speaker’s language is different from the audience’s

 What does it consist of?

-One interpreter —provided the conference is no longer than 90 minutes— works from a soundproofed booth with good visibility, instantaneously interpreting the speaker’s words, which can be heard in the target language through earphones.
+One interpreter (provided the conference is no longer than 90 minutes) works from a soundproofed booth with good visibility, instantaneously interpreting the speaker’s words, which can be heard in the target language through earphones.
+Sessions longer than 90 minutes (including introductions and questions and answers) require a second interpreter.

 What do I need?